The spinor bundle on loop space: The fusion product

 that intertwines the bimodule actions along $\Cl_{g_3}$ and $\Cl_{g_1}$.
 This reduces claim to the statement that there exists an isomorphism

 of $\A_0$-$\A_0$-bimodules.
-But by Corollary~\ref{CorollaryBimoduleIso}, each of the super $\A_0$-$\A_0$-bimodules $\F_{L_{ij}^\prime}$ is isomorphic to the standard form $L^2(\A_0)$ (although possibly via a grading reversing intertwiner), so the existence of the isomorphism follows from the fact that the standard form is the identity with respect to Connes fusion (see Example~\ref{ExampleModifiedActionConnesFusion}). \end{proof}
+But by Corollary~\ref{CorollaryBimoduleIso}, each of the super $\A_0$-$\A_0$-bimodules $\F_{L_{ij}^\prime}$ is isomorphic to the standard bimodule $L^2(\A_0)$ (although possibly via a grading reversing intertwiner), so the existence of the isomorphism follows from the fact that the standard bimodule is the identity with respect to Connes fusion (see Example~\ref{ExampleModifiedActionConnesFusion}).
+The statement about uniqueness follows from the fact that for any von Neumann algebra $A$, the only bimodule automorphisms of $L^2(A)$ are multiples of the identity. \end{proof}